How to calm an angry person & defuse the situation quickly

 The following list of five wisdoms is from experts at Mindvalley, who, through experience, have mastered how to calm an angry person.

-1. Ignore Their Words
+1. Ignore their words

 This advice might be counterintuitive from what you’ve been taught.
 However, according to lawyer-turned-peacemaker Doug Noll, if you allow yourself to absorb the person’s angry words, you’ll be angry yourself.